AkashMAbrrar/product-analysis-assignment/README.md

 Runs the app in the development mode.\
 Open [https://visionary-stardust-ca9144.netlify.app/]https://visionary-stardust-ca9144.netlify.app/) to view it in your browser.

-The page will reload when you make changes.\
+ “*”The page will reload when you make changes.\
-You may also see any lint errors in the console.
+ “*”You may also see any lint errors in the console.

 ### `npm test`